 Xanax, Ambien, Valium

-The penalties in Clayton County and in Georgia can be harsh following a conviction.
+The penalties in Cobb County and in Georgia can be harsh.
 Possession of drugs in Georgia is a felony, except for marijuana if it less than an ounce.
-If it is your first offense and you are found guilty of a Schedule I or II drug, you are looking at 2-15 years in prison, intense probation, and high fines.
+If it is your first offense and you are found guilty of a Schedule I or II drug, you could be looking at 2-15 years in prison, intense probation, and high fines.

-On second or subsequent offenses of Schedule I or II drugs, you are looking at at least 5 years in prison, and up to 30, with the possibility of similar probation and high fines as the first.
+On second or subsequent offenses of Schedule I or II drugs, the sentence could include 5 years in prison, and up to 30, with the possibility of similar probation and high fines as the first.

 Additionally, if you are found guilty and a car was used during the felony, your driver’s license will be suspended.